 The resulting new integral is

-Re-substitution for u gives
+Re-substitution of x2 + 7 for u gives

 Then we can make this substitution: